5 Ways to Understand an Introvert Personality

 Where are you in these examples?

 Did you see yourself in one of these?
 I’m definitely the second one!
 New situations drive me crazy.
-I’d rather discuss Trump than make small talk.
+I’d rather discuss Trump or other meaningful conversation than make small talk.
 I would rather jump right into knowing someone than work through the, “Where do you live?”
 “What do you do for a living?”
 “Do you have kids?” conversations.
+Social events drive me nuts.
+Any fellow introverts out there?

-All during my school years people said I was stuck up and that I thought I was better than everyone else.
+All during my school years a lot of people said I was stuck up and that I thought I was better than everyone else.
 I really didn’t – I just didn’t connect well every time.
 Rather, I feel deeply and small talk is too superficial for me.
+I prefer spending time talking about deep issues.
+Large groups stress me out.
+The extrovert world makes me very tired.
+My extroverted friends try to understand, but I know it’s tough.

 It took me years to realize that despite my ability to give a speech to thousands of people, I’m an introvert.
 And I’m okay.